amitsud/Slide-GoTags/README.md

 This consists of five steps:
 1. Download and install [nanoranger](https://github.com/mehdiborji/nanoranger).
-2. Generate reference amplicons sequence and mutation annotation files.
+2. Generate reference transcript sequence and mutation annotation files.
-The reference amplicon sequence consists of the 5' transcript start site to the nested primer PCR sequence.
-An example is provided
-The reference amplicon sequence consists of the 5' transcript start site to the nested primer PCR sequence.
-An example is provided

 3. Run nanoranger to align 5' single-nuclei ONT genotyping reads and extract relevant barcode and UMI data.
 4. UMI correction, quality control and matching of genotyping barcode/UMI with gene expresson barcode/UMI.
 5. Denoising and assingment of mutations to single-nuclei.

-# Additional code related to analyses in the manucript can be found here: